DanielLiu1123/httpexchange-spring-boot-starter/docs/README.md

 1. No auto configuration

-   There's no autoconfigure for the clients, you need to create client beans manually.
-This is very painful if you have many clients.
+   There's no autoconfiguration for the clients, you need to create client beans manually.
+   This is excruciating if you have many clients.

-   If you are familiar with `Spring Cloud OpenFeign`, you will find `@EnableFeignClients` is very useful, it reduces a lot of boilerplate code.
+   If you are familiar with `Spring Cloud OpenFeign`, you will find `@EnableFeignClients` is beneficial, it reduces a lot of boilerplate code.

 2. Not support Spring web annotations

-   Native support for declarative HTTP clients is great, but it introduces a whole new set of annotations, such as `@GetExchange`, `@PostExchange`, etc. And does not support Spring web annotations, such as `@GetMapping`, `@PostMapping`, etc, which is extremely painful for users that using `Spring Cloud OpenFeign` and want to migrate to Spring 6.x.
+   Native support for declarative HTTP clients is great, but it introduces a whole new set of annotations, such as `@GetExchange`, `@PostExchange`, etc. And does not support Spring web annotations, such as `@GetMapping`, `@PostMapping`, etc., which is extremely painful for users that using `Spring Cloud OpenFeign` and want to migrate to Spring 6.x.

 **The main goal of this project is providing a `Spring Cloud OpenFeign` like experience for Spring 6.x declarative HTTP